OfflineIMAP/offlineimap.github.io/_posts/2015-10-08-imapfw-is-made-public.md

 * **types** are the little sisters of the OfflineIMAP's repositories: Maildir, Imap, Gmail, etc, in the sense they hold a driver and some configuration options *(like the credentials)* to access it.
 * **drivers** are the low-level drivers to use for the types (didn't exist in OfflineIMAP).

 The imports are what makes the framework so powerfull.
-They allow the user to **redefine** some methods, or even write their own full new backends.
+They allow users to **redefine** the default behaviour, or even write their own new full backends.

-Because actions, engines, types and drivers are well orthogonal and seperated concepts, extending imapfw should be much easier than it was with OfflineIMAP.
+Because actions, engines, types and drivers are well orthogonal and distinct concepts, extending imapfw should be much easier than it was with OfflineIMAP.

 ## A brief introduction about imapfw's internals